ibexa/documentation-developer/docs/infrastructure_and_maintenance/security/security_checklist.md

 ### Use secure password hashing

 Use the most secure supported password hashing method.
-This is currently `bcrypt`.
+This is currently `bcrypt`, and it is enabled by default.

 ### Restrict access to the Back Office